jobartucz/My-First-Repository/README.md

 # My-First-Repository

-This repo is owned by Mr. Bartucz
+This repo is authored by Mr. Bartucz

+This is a really important change.